Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Ground Punch: Coupled with Rapid-Fire Fisticuffs when he used Leorio's ability.

-- Heel: He is this to the Hunter community due to his shirking of responsibilities (except when absolutely necessary as a Zodiac), constant rule-breaking, and Parental Neglect.
+- Hate Sink: The Hunter community dislikes him due to his shirking of responsibilities (except when absolutely necessary as a Zodiac), constant rule-breaking, and Parental Abandonment.
 It's contrasted with Pariston's sparkling image to ironic effect.
+A downplayed example, since despite his faults he's a legitimate badass, honest about his selfishness and doesn't demand adoration or respect from other people.

 - Hero of Another Story: Ging's legitimately earned the admiration of many people.